arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/portenta-machine-control/datasheet/datasheet.md

 ## The Board

 ### Application Examples
-- **Food processing** The Portenta Machine Control scales up to meet your needs by providing control to your lab, pilot and industrial food processing demands across the beverage, drying and fermentation fields.
-Access professional support from Arduino or tap into the vast amount of community support to reduce the time to market.
-Gain real-time information about the process status and utilise edge computing capabilities to adjust the food processing parameters for improved yield and minimal waste.
+- **Food processing:** The Portenta Machine Control is the perfect solution to meet your food processing needs by providing control to your lab and industrial food processing demands across the beverage, drying, and fermentation fields.
+Access professional support from Arduino or take advantage of the community support to reduce your time-to-market.
+With the Portenta Machine Control you will have real-time information about the status of your process being also possible to improve the yield and minimal waste by adjusting the food processing parameters using edge computing.

-- **Glass bottle manufacturing** Make use of the fast edge computing capabilities of the Portenta range for minimal latency control of industrial components used in glass bottle manufacturing.
+- **Glass bottle manufacturing:** Make use of the fast edge computing capabilities of the Portenta range for minimal latency control of industrial components used in glass bottle manufacturing.
 Ensure the consistency of glass bottles created while simultaneously increasing the overall equipment effectiveness and increase the generated revenue.
 Make use of custom thermal control algorithms to ensure optimum annealing processes with minimal resource consumption.
-All while increasing the bottles per minute (BPM).
+All while increasing the bottles per minute ratio (BPM).

-- **Packaging** Develop and control machines that fill, freeze, wrap, seal, label and much more to ensure that your product is safely packaged to reach your consumer.
-Achieve interconnects between various processes with Arduino's advanced technologies such as the Arduino Cloud infrastructure.
-Reduce labour costs and achieve a fully automated line with minimal human interaction to meet the stringiest hygiene and quality standards
+- **Packaging:** Develop and control machines that fill, freeze, wrap, seal, label, and much more to ensure that your product is safely packaged to reach your consumer.
+Interconnect different processes of your manufacturing line with Arduino's advanced technologies such as the Arduino Cloud infrastructure.
+Reduce labour costs and achieve a fully automated line with minimal human interaction to meet the strongest hygiene and quality standards.

 ### Related Products
 - Portenta H7